nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-cluster-security.md

 <properties
-   pageTitle="Proteggere un cluster di Service Fabric | Microsoft Azure" description="Descrive gli scenari di sicurezza per un cluster Service Fabric e le diverse tecnologie usate per implementare questi scenari." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Secure a Service Fabric cluster | Microsoft Azure" description="Describes the security scenarios for a Service Fabric cluster and the different technologies used to implement those scenarios." services="service-fabric" documentationCenter=".net" authors="ChackDan"